rustic-rs/docs/src/design/terminology.md

 *Pack*: A Pack combines one or more Blobs, e.g. in a single file.

 *Snapshot*: A Snapshot stands for the state of a file or directory that has been backed up at some point in time.
-The state here means the content and meta data like the name and modification time for the file or the directory and its contents.
+The state here means the content and metadata like the name and modification time for the file or the directory and its contents.